 The practice maintained a radiation protection file which contained the required information.
+The providers who shared the premises liaised annually to review and discuss radiography arrangements and procedures.

-The provider had appointed a Radiation Protection Advisor and a Radiation Protection Supervisor, and we saw that the Health and Safety Executive had been notified of the use of X-ray equipment on the premises.
+The provider had appointed a Radiation Protection Advisor and a Radiation Protection Supervisor.
+We saw that the Health and Safety Executive had been notified of the use of X- ray equipment on the premises.